Popular Matchings under Preference Variation and an Algorithm for Popular Common Bases with Integral Comparison Margins: Preliminaries

 We say that a matching $M$ is \textit{popular} (with the preference profile $L$), if for any other matching $N$ it holds that $\Dvote^L (M,N)\ge 0$.
 In other words, a matching $M$ is popular if it does not lose any head-to-head comparison with any other matching.
 Otherwise, if $\Dvote^L (M,N)<0$, we say that $N$ \textit{dominates} $M$.

 \textbf{Dominant matchings.} We say that a matching $M$ is \textit{dominant}, if (i) $M$ is popular and (ii) for any other matching $N$ with $|N|>|M|$ it holds that $\Dvote^L (M,N)>0$, or equivalently $\Dvote^L (N,M)<0$.
-Dominant matchings are a nonempty subset of maximum size popular matchings, and can be found in polynomial time.
-The motivation behind this definition, is that even a matching where the same number of people are getting better and worse, but more people get matched may be a more desirable solution and hence it would "dominate" the matching in a weaker, but still practical sense.
+Dominant matchings are a nonempty subset of maximum-size popular matchings and can be found in polynomial time.
+The motivation is that, between two matchings receiving equally many favorable votes, the one that matches more agents may still be preferable; dominance incorporates this cardinality consideration.

 We will denote the problem of deciding whether an instance $I$ of a two-sided matching market admits the popular matching by \pop.